carpentries-incubator/high-dimensional-stats-r/episodes/09-k-means.md

 >
 > One problem with K-means is that using the mean to define cluster centroids
 > means that clusters can be very sensitive to outlying observations.
-> K-medioids, also known as "partitioning around medioids" is similar to
+> K-medioids, also known as "partitioning around medioids (PAM)" is similar to
 > K-means, but uses the median rather than the mean as the method for defining
 > cluster centroids.
+Using the median rather than the mean reduces sensitivity of
-> It has had popular application in genomics, for example the well-known
+> clusters to outliers in the data.
+K-medioids has had popular application in genomics,
-> PAM50 gene set in breast cancer, which has seen some prognostic application.
+> for example the well-known PAM50 gene set in breast cancer, which has seen some
+> prognostic applications.
+> The following example shows how cluster centroid differ when created using
+> medians rather than means.
 >
 >
 > ~~~
 > x <- rnorm(20)